 This is enough to scare you, because if you are running a crowdfunding website on WordPress and you will need to store a lot of personal and other sensitive information of users in your database.

-You wouldn’t know which 3rd party WordPress utility plugin is stealing your data and storing on their own server to sell it further to Data Vultures.
+You wouldn’t know which 3rd party WordPress utility plugin is stealing your data and storing it on their own server to sell it further to Data Vultures.

-5. Customization: Every crowdfunding platform has different needs which mean it requires custom features.
+5. Customization: Every crowdfunding platform has different needs which means it requires custom features.

 However, there are many core features and modules of WordPress which are not user-friendly.

 To ease this inconvenience there will be a need to develop a separate plugin or utility(to avoid getting them replaced with WordPress version updates) for each of them.

 This rework will push away all luxuries which were expected from the WordPress platform.

 On top of that, customization to 3rd party plugins and themes are sometimes

 1. Impossible due to code encryption or licensing

-2. Won’t be cost-effective because hiring plugin/theme vendor will be very costly
+2. Won’t be cost-effective because hiring a plugin/theme vendor will be very costly

 3. Or won’t be efficient due to either poorly coded or complex coding methods

 6. SEO Friendly: WordPress coding structure is carefully crafted to design lightweight and SEO-friendly websites.

-These efforts by the WordPress community gives an advantage to WordPress websites being indexed easily, quickly and ultimately rank top in search engine results.
+These efforts by the WordPress community give an advantage to WordPress websites being indexed easily, quickly, and ultimately rank top in search engine results.

 But WordPress doesn’t come with a built-in drag-and-drop page-building feature.

-For this WordPress user will always need to depend on 3rd party page builder plugins.
+For this WordPress users will always need to depend on 3rd party page builder plugins.

-Also to extend WordPress capabilities WordPress user make use of average 8-10 various WordPress plugins(free or paid).
+Also to extend WordPress capabilities WordPress users make use of an average of 8-10 various WordPress plugins(free or paid).

 These WordPress plugins give a very user-friendly option to easily design and build the content page as per the custom requirements of the user.

 But this easiness comes with a great challenge.

 How to create a crowdfunding site if not WordPress, then?

 The crowdfunding platform is not just a website with a few dynamic pages.

-You need a complete crowdfunding engine with various modules in front end and back end to support the crowdfunding business model.
+You need a complete crowdfunding engine with various modules in the front end and back end to support the crowdfunding business model.